beckermr/stackvana-core/README.md

 - The `eups` installation in this environment is not completely isolated from the outside world.
 Global `eups` configuration and caching done in your `~/.eups` directory is still visible to all environments.
+There also appears to be issues with `eups` touching the cached `conda` package outside of the installed version in your environment.

-- The `$EUPS_PKGROOT` environment variable is set to enable only source builds.
+- The `$EUPS_PKGROOT` environment variable is set to enable only source builds for Linux.
+For OSX, I have enabled only the downloading of the project's precompiled binaries, as source builds generally fail right now.

 ## Things that I did that don't make me feel like a good person